by Karina Gafford

 Walkability

 One of the key commonalities of these areas is walkability.
-A recent University of Arizona study showed that an increase in walkability of 10 points in an area can improve the value of your home or rental by up to 9-percent!
+A recent University of Arizona study showed that an increase in walkability of 10 points in an area can improve the value of your home or rental by up to 9 percent!
 Millennials increasingly choose to cycle rather than drive to work—my in-laws are constantly amazed that my husband chooses to commute by bike rather than by car.
 For millennials, the increase in walkability (or "bikeability," for that matter) is motivated by health, environmental concerns, and frugality.
 If you do PCS to one of these areas, keep walkability in mind if you’re planning a long-term rental strategy to the millennial market.

 Style and Amenities

-When planning on marketing to millennials, you’ll likely spend more on the property because of higher costs associated with purchasing in an area with a greater walkability score.
+When planning on marketing to millennials, you’ll likely spend more on the property because of the higher costs associated with purchasing in an area with a greater walkability score.
 However, you can trim costs on style within the home itself.
 Given their budgetary restrictions, millennials recognize that they need to compromise on some aspects.
 Numerous studies show that if your home has good walkability, you’re wasting your dollars by investing in stainless steel and granite-laden gourmet kitchens.
 Provided that you have a clean, well laid out space for entertaining (very important), those Formica countertops will do just fine.
 Even though millennials are reportedly more conscientious than any other generation about environmental issues, they are less concerned with ensuring energy efficiency within their own home.
 Affordability ranks higher than energy efficiency on their wish list.
 If your appliances or lighting happens to be energy-efficient, that’s great, but there’s no need to install these items unless you are personally motivated by environmental concerns.

 If you don’t have good access to internet, though, then forget about it!
 Consider marketing to a much older generation instead, but if you’re planning on marketing to the Boomers, their higher buying power means that they’re less likely to compromise on any item on their wish list.
 It may be cheaper to try to integrate greater access to high speed internet instead.

-Many of these tips will apply for your rental listing, too.
+Many of these tips will apply to your rental listing, too.
 Also, if you’re currently living in one of these areas, or if you just received orders to relocate to one of these areas and are considering buying a home to later convert into a rental, make sure to first consult with a real estate agent who is experienced in your area.
-We recommend both reading reviews on and interviewing more than one agent before determining who would be best fit for helping your military family make this big decision.
-MilitaryByOwner’s recently improved local business listing section shows reviews and certifications of real estate agents to give you a more comprehensive look at agents in your area.
+We recommend both reading reviews and interviewing more than one agent before determining who would be the best fit for helping your military family make this big decision.